wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 **Q:**&ensp;I can always observe the observer, in endless recession.

 **M:**&ensp;You can observe the observation, but not the observer.
 You know you are the ultimate observer by direct insight, not by a logical process based on observation.
 You are what you are, but you know what you are not.
 The self is known as beïng, the not-self is known as transient.
-But in reälity all is in the mind.
+But in reality all is in the mind.
 The observed, observation and observer are mental constructs.
 The self alone *is*.

 **Q:**&ensp;Why does the mind create all these divisions?

 **M:**&ensp;To divide and particularise is in the mind’s very nature.
 There is no harm in dividing.
 But separation goes against fact.
 Things and people are different, but they are not separate.
-Nature is one, reälity is one.
+Nature is one, reality is one.
 There are opposites, but no opposition.

 **Q:**&ensp;I find that by nature I am very active.
 Here I am advised to avoid activity.
 The more I try to remain inactive, the greater the urge to do something.
 This makes me not only active outwardly, but also struggling inwardly to be what by nature I am not.
 Is there a remedy against longing for work?